NeptuneHub/AudioMuse-AI-helm/README.md

 gemini:
   apiKey: "YOUR_GEMINI_API_KEY_HERE" # IMPORTANT: Change this for production

-# IMPORTANT: Put here your AI configuration.
-You can decide to use ollama OR Gemini or if you prefear NONE to don't use it at all but some functionality will be unaviable.
+# AI Configuration
+# You can use "OLLAMA", "GEMINI", or "NONE" (some features will be disabled if NONE)
 config:
-  aiModelProvider: "NONE" # Or "GEMINI", "OLLAMA", etc.
+  aiModelProvider: "NONE" # Options: "GEMINI", "OLLAMA", or "NONE"
   ollamaServerUrl: "http://192.168.3.15:11434/api/generate"
   ollamaModelName: "mistral:7b"
   geminiModelName: "gemini-1.5-flash-latest"
-  aiChatDbUserName: "ai_user" # Corresponds to postgres.aiChatDbUser
+  aiChatDbUserName: "ai_user" # Must match postgres.aiChatDbUser
 ```

+## Additional Configuration

+For the full list of supported configuration values, refer to the [values.yaml file](https://github.com/NeptuneHub/AudioMuse-AI-helm/blob/main/values.yaml).

+For detailed documentation on each environment variable, visit the [AudioMuse-AI main repository](https://github.com/NeptuneHub/AudioMuse-AI).